soumyasankar99/GUVI_PowerBI_Project/README.md

 ### Import Data:

 Open Power BI Desktop.
-Click on "Get Data" and select "Text/CSV".
+Click on "Get Data" and select "Python Script".
-Browse to the CSV file and load the data.
+Run the script and load the data.

 ### Data Preparation: